o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### Navigate your capture

-The navigation within the profiler is done using the mouse.
-You can click on the **"Swap to visualizer/statistics"** to switch between the two primary views of the Profiler.
+Use the mouse to navigate within the profiler.
+Click on `Swap to visualizer/statistics` to switch between the two primary views.
 Clicking on an item in the visualizer view will switch to the statistics view, as seen below.

 ![Imgui profiler statistics](/images/user-guide/profiling/imgui/start.png)